stadium-software/workflow-steps/v2/README.md

 }]
 ```

+4. Drag the Global Script called "WorkflowStepsUpdate" to the event handler
+5. Complete the input parameters
+   1. Updates: The list of steps (e.g. UpdatesList)
+   2. ContainerClass: The class you added to the *Container* control (e.g. workflow-steps)

 # Applying the CSS
 The CSS below is required for the correct functioning of the module.
 Some elements can be customised using a variables CSS file.
 How to apply the CSS to your application